Serviced Apartments City of London

 - It is the centre spot of international foreign exchange dealing.

-- There are more than 500 banks that are home to the City of London but most of them are foreign in origin.
-The region has more American and Japanese banks than Manhattan and Tokyo respectively.
+- There are more than 350 banks that are home to the UK but most of them are foreign in origin.

 - The City of London is filled with new building constructions everywhere.
 The leading architects of the world have built most of them.

 The City of London is the top area for business travellers, and as such, the top facts are all business-related.
 Given that this is the home of the Bank of England and the London Stock Exchange, this is hardly surprising.